Legal person: Forms

 There are two kinds of legal persons: human and non-human.
 In law, a human person is called a natural person (sometimes also a physical person), and a non-human person is called a juridical person (sometimes also a juridic, juristic, artificial, legal, or fictitious person, persona ficta).

 Juridical persons are entities such as corporations, firms (in some jurisdictions), and many government agencies.
 For most purposes they are treated in law as if they were human persons.

 While natural persons acquire legal personality simply by being born, juridical persons must have legal personality conferred on them by a legal process and, for this reason, they are sometimes called "artificial" persons.
 In the most common case (incorporating a business), legal personality is usually acquired by registration with a government agency set up for the purpose.
 In other cases, legal personhood may result from legislation, such as the manner in which the Charity Commission was created in the UK.

+Natural persons

+Humans have legal personhood, and it is as a rule gained upon birth, though legal capacity, a related concept, for some acts may be age-restricted.
+In Civil Law countries, legal personhood is regulated by the jurisdictions Civil code, like the Code civil of France.

+Some international human rights documents and treaties recognise the right to be recognised as a legal person as an individual human right.
+Examples include Article 6 of the Universal Declaration of Human Rights or Article 3 the American Convention on Human Rights.
+This serves to prevent humans being stripped of their legal personality, as, for example, slaves were under some systems of slavery.
+Entities not considered persons would instead be understood as objects, and would be subject to property rights, as slaves were.
+Nowak considers this right to be one of the rare absolute human rights (meaning it is not possible to restrict it in any way), and additionally non-derogable.

 The United Nations Sustainable Development Goal 16 advocates for the provision of legal identity for all natural persons, including birth registration by 2030 as part of the 2030 Agenda.